- undoing colonialism.

 Far too often, our society imagines indigenous people as relics of the past, rather than living, breathing, modern people.
 It imagines colonialism as a terrible atrocity recorded in history books, rather than a present, ongoing crime.
 Indigenous people have begun insisting upon a final end to colonialism and the restoration of their land and their sovereignty — on true decolonization.

-The Fifth World imagines a future where this has come to pass — perhaps not through political processes, and not as neatly as some might hope, but a future where indigenous people have regained land and sovereignty, nonetheless.
+The Fifth World imagines a future where this has come to pass — perhaps not through political processes as we would hope and justice would demand, but a future where indigenous people have regained land and sovereignty, nonetheless.

 Eve Tuck & K. Wayne Yang, “Decolonization is not a metaphor,” Decolonization: Indigeneity, Education & Society